 - Joni Ortio: The 6th round pick added about a month ago to the stable of netminding prospects.
 With little fanfare coming into the draft, the shiny new property of the Flames has made his mark early on.
 His fantastic quick glove hand caught my eye and Workman concurred and speculated Sutter will try to lure him to the WHL.

-- Matt Pelech: The surprise 1st round pick of 2005 seems to be finally ready for take-off.
+- Matt Pelech: The surprise 1st round pick of the 2005 NHL Draft seems to be finally ready for take-off.
 With the current blueline depth, it might have to wait for another season, but if there is an injury or trade (i.e. Sarich) he will likely be the guy getting the call.
 Poise, passing, skating and shooting – the big d-man displayed it all this week.
 Workman considers him “the best candidate for the number 7 slot.”
 Connery was impressed with his speed and passing ability, especially for such a big defenseman.